wyzhang120/Software-Design-and-Architecture/README.md

   Override setters of properties to raise the `IsSyncRequired` flag whenever the client updates properties.
 Some the following tools can achieve this: event listeners in NHibernate; change tracker in entity framework.
 An example can be found in section 7 of this [article](http://bit.ly/ef-vs-nh).

+##### Event-driven projection

+Domain events drive the changes; databases subscribe to domain events.

+- Scale very well.
+A message bus can be used.
+- Unless domain events are stored,  it is impossible to rebuild the read database.
+If domain events are stored, the event sourcing pattern should be applied.

 ### Decorator